Build Introduction

 Shockwave Aspect creates a damaging wave along the path of the Pulverize.
 There is an overlap between the initial

 Pulverize and its shockwave, so enemies can be double-hit by each Pulverize.
-This is useful for gathering and helping to speed through content.
-However, Shockwave does not increase Rotting Lightbringer Splash volume, so in high pit push, you can choose to replace this with
+Shockwave’s range is useful for gathering and speeding through content.
+Shockwave does increase the total splash volume of close Puddles.

 Aspect of the Ursine Horror makes